Skip to main content

 If you have any leftover sections after preparing Japanese Knotweed ie leaves, stem sections, boil them for 10 minutes.
 Further advice recommends the drying and incinerating of the boiled sections.
 Personally I find this a bit overkill, try boiling a potato, planting it and see if any new potatoes grow from it.
 Following the advice provided regarding the discarding of unused parts is best adhered to, just to be on the safe side.

 Nature isn't our enemy, it is our friend.
-A healthy environment will provide us with the necessary basics required for a happy and thriving existence and if it wasn't for nature, we wouldn't be here.
-It's time to restore our vital connection with the natural world.
+A healthy environment will provide us with the necessities required for a happy and thriving existence. if it wasn't for nature, we/you wouldn't be here.
+It's time to restore our vital connection with the natural world, our life support system.

 Links to references and further reading: